 Building the sandbox itself, and mounting the Kinect camera and projector above it are left as exercises to the reader (see Figure 1 for a rough layout sketch).
 Our own prototype AR Sandbox is built from wood and some metal.
 The sandbox proper is plywood on top of a sturdy wheelbase (for mobility), slathered generously with polyurethane to make the sandbox waterproof and rot-resistant (We are using small amounts of water to make the sand moldable).
 The projector and camera head assembly is made from aluminum slats, and the entire assembly is suspended above the sandbox from a vertical steel pipe.
 The head assembly offers limited adjustment for camera and projector position and orientation to allow physical alignment between sand surface, camera field-of-view, and projected image.
 Most importantly, the projector should be oriented such that it projects on-axis onto the "ideal" level sand surface.
 This minimizes distortion effects and focus problems.

-The basic process is to install the Vrui, Kinect, and SARndbox sofware packages, in that order, on top of a Linux or Mac OSX operating system.
-See the README file included with the AR Sandbox software package for details.If you are a first-time Linux user, please follow the detailed step-by-step software installation instructions posted on the AR Sandbox support forum, and/or watch the software installation video.
+The basic process is to install the Vrui, Kinect, and SARndbox sofware packages, in that order, on top of a Linux or Mac OS X operating system.
+See the README file included with the AR Sandbox software package for details.If you are a first-time Linux user, please follow these complete step-by-step software installation instructions.

 As mentioned above, the projector should be aligned physically such that it projects orthogonally or on-axis onto the "ideal" level sand surface, and that its projected image exactly fits the sandbox.
 This usually means that the projector has to be mounted vertically above the back long edge of the sandbox, due to short-throw projectors' usual above-axis projection.
 The Kinect camera should be aligned such that its field-of-view exactly matches the sandbox as well.
 This is most easily achieved by mounting the Kinect vertically above the center of the sandbox, orienting it straight down, and then fine-tuning its position and orientation while observing its depth image in the RawKinectViewer application.